pierclgr/pierclgr/README.md

 - 🙋🏻‍♂️ My name is [Pierpasquale](https://www.pierpasqualecolagrande.com/#about), but everbody calls me Pier _\*daft punk song starts playing\*_

-- 👣 I lived in Bologna, Milan and Stockholm
+- 👣 I'm from south Italy, but I lived in Bologna, Milan and Stockholm

 - 📍 I currently live in Stockholm, Sweden